smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 10 - The Underworld Rejection.md

 "Correct."
 Minos pulled out a different form.
 "We're issuing you a RETURN TO SENDER classification.
 You'll be ejected back to the mortal realm near the point of death.
 Whatever happens after that is not our jurisdiction."

-"You're passing me back to King Minos."
+"You're passing me back to King Minos?"

 "We're passing you back to physical reality and letting it sort itself out."
 Rhadamanthys began stamping forms.
 "Frankly, this is a relief.
 Your file was giving me a headache."